dataplatr/cortex-data-foundation-OracleEBS/docs/tutorial.md

 # Google Cloud Cortex Framework
 <walkthrough-tutorial-duration duration="30min"></walkthrough-tutorial-duration>

-## Data Foundation for Google Cloud Cortex Framework
+## Google Cloud Cortex Framework for Oracle
 The Data Foundation for [Google Cloud Cortex Framework](https://cloud.google.com/solutions/cortex) is a set of analytical artifacts, that can be automatically deployed together with reference architectures.

 This will guide you through Data Foundation configuration and deployment.